Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - If no FROM clause, only arbitrary expressions (not referencing columns) can be selected.
 This is equivalent to specifying ``FROM DUAL``.

+- Table name can be fully qualified as ``db_name.tbl_name``, for tables in default database, unqualified table name is sufficient.

 - Table name can be aliased in table reference, including in join expressions.
   When a table is aliased, the original name can not be used anymore, only